 Windmill palm is among one of the most frost-tolerant palms available and is hardy in U.S. Department of Agriculture plant hardiness zones 7 to 10.
 Mature trees can generally survive temperatures as low as 10 degrees Fahrenheit, but younger trees often can't withstand quite as cold of temperatures.

 If temperatures approach single digits, however, windmill palm can benefit from winter protection.
-Cover and secure the palm's crown with a plastic sheet and apply a thin layer of organic mulch around the base of the palm, keeping the mulch from actually touching the trunk.
+Cover and secure the palm's crown with a plastic sheet.
+Apply a thin layer of organic mulch around the base of the palm, keeping the mulch from actually touching the trunk.

 Location, Location, Location

 Windmill palm is moderately tolerant of salt and wind and can be planted close to the seashore, although the fronds will get ragged in especially windy, exposed locations.
 A location with some wind protection, such as behind a sand dune or near a building, is ideal.

 The palm prefers fertile, well-draining soil, although it will survive in just about all soil types except compacted, consistently flooded soil.
+Amend the soil with compost to make it rich and fertile before planting.
 If planting multiple palms, space plants 6 to 10 feet apart to prevent competition for nutrients and water and to provide ample air circulation.